LaudateCorpus1/Sourcetrail/DOCUMENTATION.md

 In order to make Sourcetrail the perfect partner for your development workflow you can connect Sourcetrail with different code editors.
 You can find more information on the plugins in Sourcetrail's download package located in the folder `/ide_plugins`.
 Have a look at the following list of supported code editors to find out what editors are currently supported.

-We are eager to expand the range of supported editors, so if you can't find a plugin for the code editor you are using, please let us know by writing to [support@sourcetrail.com](mailto:support@sourcetrail.com).
 The plugins are Opensource and available on [github](https://github.com/CoatiSoftware/).

 **Supported Editors:**